Chronic Wasting Disease (CWD) In Maryland

 The Department of Natural Resources has tested 11,592 deer for CWD since 1999.
 The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010.
 To date, 133 infected deer have been documented in the state.

-In Allegany County, sixty-six of the deer originated in Harvest Management Unit 233, including three on Billmeyer Wildlife Management Area, twenty-two on Green Ridge State Forest, and one on Sideling Hill Wildlife Management Area.
-Twenty-two positive deer have been detected in Allegany County Harvest Management Unit 231 near Cumberland, and eight have been detected in Harvest Management Unit 232, including one on Warrior Mountain Wildlife Management Area.
+In Allegany County, sixty-five of the deer originated in Harvest Management Unit 233, including three on Billmeyer Wildlife Management Area, twenty-two on Green Ridge State Forest, and one on Sideling Hill Wildlife Management Area.
+Twenty-two positive deer have been detected in Allegany County Harvest Management Unit 231 near Cumberland, and nine have been detected in Harvest Management Unit 232, including one on Warrior Mountain Wildlife Management Area.

 In Washington County, twenty-two positive deer have been detected in Harvest Management Unit 250, including three on Woodmont Natural Resources Management Area and one on Sideling Hill Wildlife Management Area.
 Ten positive deer have been found in Washington County Harvest Management Unit 251, including one on Indian Springs Wildlife Management Area.
 Five have been found in Harvest Management Unit 252.